9 Things To Pack For Every Backpacking Trip

 6. Mountain Hardwear Ghost Whisperer.
 I live in San Francisco, so it’s a requirement to own a down jacket.
 They are so damn light and warm that it’s one of my favorite jackets to wear.
 The Ghost Whisperer is my absolute favorite for the its weight to warm ratio.
 It’s so unbelievably light that you can’t quite comprehend it until you hold it in your hands.
 There is only one downside and that’s with all real down jackets in general: it does not keep its warmth when it gets wet.
 When I’m in the wild, I always carry a lightweight rainshell and I’m 100% sorted.
 If you want something more resistant to water, you’ll have to go with synthetic down.
 For that I recommend the North Face Thermoball.
 It’s a synthetic version of their down jacket that manages to get almost the same level of warmth while being more water resistant.
 For my travels, even in warmer climates, I will always have this in my bag, since it folds onto itself and zips up neatly into a little package that takes up very little space.
 Temperatures can drop at the most random times and overnight buses, especially, can get very cold.
 The best part about this is just how damn light it feels on you and the fit is great, so you don’t look like a giant puffy snowman.

 7. Portable Power Pack.
 The rise of the power packs, like robots, was inevitable.
 For most people, you can hardly get through the day now without having to top off your phone with a charge.
 It’s sad.
 On the road, you end up needing power the most when you don’t have it.
 I’m talking about Instagram, Snapchat and Whatsapp on those long train rides from nowhere to nowhere.
 It’s nice to be able to charge my devices on the go, and sometimes even when I’m sleeping and there’s no outlet next to me.
 Even at home, I keep one of these things and a spare cable in my bag.
-This will charge your phone a shit load of times (6 times I think for the iPhone 7 I have), has a high output capacity, so it charges fast and can charge more power hungry items like an iPad.
-If you want something smaller than you can easily slip in your pocket or a purse or a man-purse/murse, grab the Anker Mini Power Bank.
+This will charge your phone a many times over (at least 3 full charges for my iPhone 13 Pro), has a high output capacity, so it charges fast and can charge more power hungry items like an iPad.
+If you want something smaller than you can easily slip in your pocket or a purse or a man-purse/murse, grab the Anker Mini Power Core.

 8. Belkin Mini Surge Protector/Outlet.
 I sometimes miss my early days of travel where I had nothing to charge.
 Like absolutely nothing at all.
 And then I had to charge my camera batteries.
 And then my phone.
 And then my Kindle.
 And then even my portable power packs that I carry around to charge my camera, phone and kindle.
 In some ways, I’d like to travel unburdened like that again, but let’s be honest, some of these things are quite useful nowadays.
 I now have a habit of checking into a hotel or hostel or a monastery (if that’s where I’m spending the night), and immediately looking to see how many outlets there are in the room.
 Don’t judge me, I know many of you travelers do the same.
 I’ve shared a room with someone only to realize that’s there one outlet in the entire room.
 Sometimes it’s awkward, sometimes we are diplomatic about it, and sometimes it is the straw that breaks the camel’s back, that is our friendship.
 This is why you don’t leave home without one of these 3 plug outlets.
 This one even has two spots for USB plugs, so you can charge 5 devices at once and save your friendship.